 What are flat feet?

 Flat feet is a condition that occurs when the arches in your feet are completely flattened.
 If you have flat feet, the entire bottom of your foot touches the floor when you stand.
-Although most people don’t experience complications with their flat feet, some people can experience pain, especially in the heel or bottoms of the feet.
+Although most people don’t experience complications with their flat feet, some people can experience pain, especially in the heel or bottom of the feet.

 Flat feet can also affect the alignment of your legs and contribute to problems with your knees or ankles.